 If an agreement is reached, or if there is no Answer filed to the complaint, or if an answer is filed but later withdrawn, an Uncontested Divorce Final Hearing is scheduled by the attorneys.
 The soonest an uncontested hearing can be scheduled is 42 days after service of process.
 If there are children, you must attend the Remember the Children program before the court will allow the hearing to be scheduled.

-The Final Hearing on an Uncontested Divorce is usually held before a magistrate.
-You will need two people to go to court with you for the final hearing: a Character Witness and an Occurrence Witness.
+For the Final Hearing on an Uncontested Divorce, you will need two people to go to court with you for the final hearing: a Character Witness and an Occurrence Witness.
 The character witness cannot be a relative and must know you pretty well and know other people who know you and are familiar with your reputation for being truthful and honest.
 The Occurrence Witness can be a relative, but must have first-hand knowledge of the facts that entitle you to a divorce on the grounds in your complaint.
-After the hearing, the magistrate files a Magistrate’s Decision, which can be objected to within 14 days, or if no objection is filed, the Decree of Divorce is final.
+After the hearing, if heard by a magistrate, he/she files a Magistrate’s Decision, which can be objected to within 14 days, or if no objection is filed, the Decree of Divorce is final; if the final hearing is heard by the Judge, he/she will sign the Decree, which we will prepare ahead of time, right them.
 You will receive a time-stamped certified copy of your Decree of Divorce.
 Remember that you are still married until that final decree is filed.

 If the defendant spouse files an answer to the complaint, denying the grounds for a divorce, the process is called a Contested Divorce and a Trial is then scheduled by the court, usually 10 to 12 months from the initial filing (up to 18 months if there are children of the marriage).
 The defendant may also file a Counterclaim for Divorce, alleging grounds why the divorce should be denied to the plaintiff, but granted to the defendant.

-Prior to the final hearing, there may be Status Conferences/Initial Pretrial Conferences and/or Pre-Trial Conferences scheduled by the court to determine what issues can be agreed upon and what must be proved at Trial.
-The IPC is usually scheduled to take place about 4 months after the complaint is filed.
-The status conference is usually held about 6 months after the complaint is filed, and only the attorney(s) must attend.
-The attorneys must meet and exchange relevant documents before the Discovery Status Conference, and attempt agreement on facts.
-At the IPC/Status Conference, the judge/magistrate narrows the issues with a view toward settlement.
-At the pretrial, the judge/magistrate again tries to narrow the issues and permits Stipulations (agreements of the parties as to certain facts or certain issues) to be entered.
+Prior to the final hearing, there may be Status Conferences/Initial Pretrial Conferences/Call of the Docket and/or Pre-Trial Conferences scheduled by the court to determine what issues can be agreed upon and what must be proved at Trial.
+The IPC or Call of the Docket is usually scheduled to take place about 4 months after the complaint is filed.
+The attorneys must meet and exchange relevant documents before the Pretrial, and attempt agreement on facts.
+The judge/magistrate narrows the issues with a view toward settlement at pre-trial and permits Stipulations (agreements of the parties as to certain facts or certain issues) to be entered.
 You must be present at the pretrial.

 Despite best efforts, there are occasionally times when a case does not settle.
 Settlement may be impossible due to unrealistic expectations, or disputes as to facts or the law, or novel issues raised.
 Settlement sometimes occurs just before trial is supposed to start, or the Judge may permit settlement negotiations to take place during the time set aside for trial.